- High quality high-definition videos and images

 To begin with, on the outside you have a cube made out of ABS plastic.
 And we know, some might think that Vettora could’ve chosen a better material – such as metal.
 But with a hidden camera, you want it to be small and lightweight so you can get a bit more versatility in terms of setting it up.
 The camera itself measures 0.9 x 0.9 x 0.9 inches, which is truly impressive.
 This is one that yes, you can hide pretty much anywhere without much trouble.

 The buttons at the top are what you’ll use to operate the mini camera.
 One of them, the circular one, is your On/Off switch, while the other one changes between the modes.
-Operation is actually pretty simple, since the mini camera doesn’t come with too many complications in this regard.
+The operation is actually pretty simple since the mini camera doesn’t come with too many complications in this regard.

 On the side, you have the micro SD card slot, as well as the mini USB port.
 The memory card slot will allow you to put in a memory card that will store all the footage that the camera is recording.
 While there isn’t one provided, you can get yourself one that’s up to 32GB in size.
 At 1080p quality, this should be sufficient.
 There is one thing to note here, though.
 While there are some models that allow this, you can’t have the SQ8 plugged into a computer and recording without a memory card.
 Considering it’s made to be hidden somewhere out of sight, that shouldn’t be too much of an issue.